LiberaVeritas/instant-curry/README.md

 * distributivity for commonsense?
 * induction over naturals?
 * tree type?
-* remove requirement for a number after `IH`. are multiple IHs ever needed?
-* check IHs are valid.
-* check there are two cases, one of base and list each. (are there any situations where this isn't the case?)
 * add booleans for if expressions? allow `assume` when proving if cases?
-* type annotation requirements in theorem statements?
 * automated theorem prover.